vrushab-bit/build-ubuntu/README.md

 - [Update System Packages](role_overview/update_system_packages.md): This role updates and upgrades system packages on Ubuntu.
 - [Configure Terminator](role_overview/configure_terminator.md): This role installs Terminator and configures it with user preferences.
+- [Configure ZSH](role_overview/configure_zsh.md): This role installs Zsh and Oh-my-zsh and configures it with user preferences.

 ### Installation Instructions